wu2010/USACO-Bronze/README.md

 ## Folder Structure

+C++ supports several major programming paradigms:

+- **Procedural Programming:** Writing code as a sequence of instructions and procedures (functions).
+This is the foundation for most beginner-level C++ code.
+- **Object-Oriented Programming (OOP):** Organizing code using classes and objects, encapsulation, inheritance, and polymorphism.
+- **Generic Programming:** Writing algorithms and data structures in a way that works with any data type, primarily using templates.
+- **Functional Programming:** Using functions as first-class objects, lambda expressions, and features like `std::function`, though C++ is not purely functional.

+This repository is organized to help you learn C++ through these paradigms, starting from procedural basics and advancing to OOP and generic programming.

 - **helloworld/**
     Contains a minimal C++ program and null statements.
 How to compile a strict typed C++ program.